-It’s easy to lose your tone of voice or key messages when running different campaigns and potentially multiple audiences, but it’s important to stay consistent.
+It’s easy to lose the tone of voice of your email or key messages when running different campaigns and potentially multiple audiences, but it’s important to stay consistent.
 Not only does it grow trust and create a recognisable brand, but it lets you express who you are as a company.
 Who are you?
 What are your goals?
 What do you care about as a company?
 Who are you appealing to?
 What image do you want to present?
 This can help you construct emails in the future.

 Personalise your messaging